roycedot/funxzy-token-converter-nextjs/README.md

 Fun.xyz - a feature for a crypto platform where users can explore potential token swaps.
 They need a simple tool to select two tokens (a source and a target) and input a USD amount to see the approximate equivalent amounts in those tokens.

-## Getting Started
+## Running Locally

-1. Make sure the FUN_API_KEY environment variable is set to a key that works with
+1. Make sure the FUN_API_KEY environment variable is set to a key that works with @funkit/api-base.
+For example, set it in .env.local
+2. ```npm install```
+3. ```npm run dev```

+## Currency API Calls Setup (front-end vs back-end)

+Accessing the Fun.xyz Base API is done through Route Handlers (server-side).
+The front-end calls Next back-end end-points, which, in turn, make calls using the Fun.xyz library.

+This ensures API keys aren't exposed by the front-end.

 ## Currency API tradeoffs/assumptions